Gbury/ocaml-cgroups/README.md

 Standard subsystems include:

-- memory: a subsystem to gather information about memory ressources used by a program;
+- memory: a subsystem to gather information about memory resources used by a program;
   can also set soft and hard limits to the memory consumption of programs
 - cpu: a subsystem to control scheduling of cpus among cgroups
-- cpuacct: a subsystem that gathers information about cpu ressources used by processes
+- cpuacct: a subsystem that gathers information about cpu resources used by processes
 - cpuset: a subsystem to assign individual cpus and memory nodes to process in cgroups

 ## Examples

-Let's say you want to limit the ressources used by a program `P` and its children.
+Let's say you want to limit the resources used by a program `P` and its children.
-You may want to prevent the memory used, as well as keep track of the cpu ressources used, so that you may send a signal to the process if it exceeds a certain amount.
+You may want to limit the memory used, as well as keep track of the cpu resources used, so that you may send a signal to the process if it exceeds a certain amount.

 For that, we need to use two subsystems which are the 'memory' and 'cpuacct' subsystems.